donishadsmith/DEI-R-Workshop.github.io/Lesson 2 - Importing & Exporting Data in R.md

 #### Exporting Excel file:

 ----
 R does not have a built-in function to export Excel files.
 A good package to use is `xlsx`.
-This package requires [Java](https://www.java.com/en/download/) to be installed on your machine to work
+This package requires [Java](https://www.java.com/en/download/) to be installed on your machine to work.

 ----